The Plugin Store

 # Managing Plugin Licenses

-You can manage all of your plugin licenses from your Craft ID account, under Licenses → Plugins
+You can manage all your plugin licenses from your Craft Console (opens new window) account, under Licenses → Plugins

-If you don’t have a Craft ID account yet, you can create one by going to id.craftcms.com/register.
+If you don’t have a Craft Console account yet, you can create one by going to console.craftcms.com/register (opens new window).

-Any plugin licenses that were purchased with the same email address as your Craft ID account will automatically be added to your account.
+Any plugin licenses purchased with the same email address as your Craft Console account will automatically be added to your account.